The Activities

 It is preferable to be seated away from other children, as well-meaning friends will sometimes call out a number if a child appears to be struggling.

-Explanation of Failed Screening Result – Colour Vision
+Explanation of Referred Screening Result – Colour Vision

 “You seem to perceive colours differently to most people.
 You may never have noticed this but it may be worthwhile talking to an eye care professional”.